 Young people react much differently when adults use these skills.
 I encourage you to click on the links to find articles that meet your current needs.
 Going forward I’ll have a lot more to say about each of these skills.
-For now, three things:
+For now, two things:

 - Giving in to your natural emotional reactivity can ruin your relationship with your child.

 For more about parent-child communication skills, get the book, Connect with Your Kid.